hitchdev/hitchstory/docs/src/why-not/gherkin.md

 # Why use Hitchstory instead of Behave, Lettuce or Cucumber (Gherkin)?

-HitchStory and Gherkin are both DSLs for writing user stories that can double as acceptance tests, but they have very different approach and philosophies.
+HitchStory and Gherkin are both DSLs for writing user stories that can double as acceptance tests, but they have very different approaches and philosophies.

 Gherkin primarily emphasizes [the execution of feature documentation written in "business-facing" text](https://en.wikipedia.org/wiki/Cucumber_(software)).